A key factor in preparing this year's property tax bills has arrived.

 If this three-year average level of assessment is one-third of market value, the equalization factor will be 1.
 If the average level of assessment is greater than one-third of market value, the equalization factor will be less than 1.

 And if the average level of assessment is less than one-third of market value, the equalization factor will be greater than 1.

-The equalization factor for the county last year was 1.0000 the last three years.
+The equalization factor for the county for the past six years was 1.0000.

 A change in the equalization factor does not mean total property tax bills will increase or decrease.

 Tax bills are determined by local taxing bodies when they request money each year to provide services to local citizens.
 If the amount requested by local taxing districts is not greater than the amount received in the previous year, then total property taxes will not increase even if assessments may have increased.

 The tentative factor could change if the Crawford County Board of Review takes action that significantly affects county assessments, or if county officials provide proof to the Department of Revenue that it should be adjusted.